gov-sanap/CourierService/README.md

  Attached PDF of problem statement.
  ## Following are the points I covered in this solution
  * Console application to calculate DeliveryCost of Package and DeliveryTime of Package.
+ * Unit test cases are present for both delivery cost and time calculation.
  * New offers can be added on the fly by using appsettings.json(This can be moved to DB once it's in place).
- * All the weights and distance values can be of type double.
- * Supports Discount types as both Percentage and fixed.
+ * Supports Discount type as both Percentage and fixed.
- * Unit test cases are present for both delivery cost and time calculation.

 ## Instructions to Run Application